remix-run/remix-website/data/posts/remix-vs-next.md

 Really, all of the blame here rests on `next/img`.
 It introduced a network waterfall chain and doubled the time to being visually complete.
 There's no reason a page created from SSG should be slower than the dynamic Remix page.

 I don't know if this is a mistake on their part or intentional design.
 If it's intentional, this is a core value difference between the two frameworks.
 In Remix, if something _can_ work without JavaScript it _will_ work without JavaScript.
 It's hard to imagine Remix shipping an API that loads images with JavaScript and no HTML fallback.
-It's not about "user's might have JS disabled" either.
+It's not about "users might have JS disabled" either.
 It's about offloading as much to the browser as possible and reaping the performance benefits of doing so.

 ## Loading Dynamic Pages